MultiPaper/MultiPaper/MULTIPAPER_YAML.md

 if you teleport to the player, you will be teleported to an outdated location.
 `Player.getLocation()` will also return an outdated location for external players in unloaded chunks.

+`dontSaveLightingUpdates`
+When loading chunks, lighting updates are frequently applied to them even if the chunks are pre-generated, causing unnecessary savings of the chunks.
+Enabling this option can significantly reduce the number of chunks being saved unnecessarily.